MarkoM91/htmlcssjs-boolflix/README.md

 # htmlcssjs-boolflix

-htmlcssjs-boolflix is a A Netflix Front-End interface with API REST DB
+htmlcssjs-boolflix is a A Netflix Front-End interface clone with API REST DB

 ## Technologies Used: